Parks and Recreation Board Homepage

 Page 1 of 9 pages

-Page 1 of 8 Annual Review and Work Plan 2024 Annual Internal Review This report covers the time period of 7/1/2023 to 6/30/2024 Parks and Recreation Board The Board/Commission mission statement (per the City Code) is: (A) The Parks and Recreation Board membership should include citizens of the city who are interested in public parks and public recreation and persons who are knowledgeable in recreation matters.
+1 Annual Internal Review This report covers the time period of 7/1/2024 to 6/30/2025 Parks and Recreation Board The Board/Commission mission statement (per the City Code) is: (A) The Parks and Recreation Board membership should include citizens of the city who are interested in public parks and public recreation and persons who are knowledgeable in recreation matters.
 The director of the Parks and Recreation Department, the city manager or designee, the director of the Financial and Administrative Services Department, and the city attorney are ex officio members of the board.
 (B) The board shall advise the city council and the city manager regarding: (1)the acquisition, development, improvement, equipment, programming, and maintenance of all land and facilities managed by the Parks and Recreation Department of the City of Austin; (2)the purchase of additional land to be managed by the Parks and Recreation Department of the City of Austin.
 (C) The board shall outline a general plan of development for land, facilities, and programs.
 The board may submit the plan to the Planning Commission and the city manager for detail development, and the city manager may then submit the plan to the city council for approval as may be required by the City Code.
-(D) The board shall promote close cooperation between the City and all private citizens, institutions, and agencies interested in or conducting recreational activities, so that all recreational resources within the City may be coordinated to secure the greatest public welfare.
+(D) The board shall promote close cooperation between the City and all private citizens, institutions, and agencies interested in or conducting recreational activities, so that all recreational resources within the City may be coordinated to secure the greatest public Welfare.
 (E) The board shall perform other duties as prescribed by the City Code or as directed by the city council.
-Source: The Code of the City of Austin, Texas § 2-1-165 – Parks and Recreation Board Page 2 of 8 Annual Review and Work Plan 2024 1.
+Source: The Code of the City of Austin, Texas § 2-1-165 – Parks and Recreation Board PARB Annual Review & Work Plan 2025 Page 2 1.
 Describe the board’s actions supporting their mission during the previous calendar year.
 Address all elements of the board’s mission statement as provided in the relevant sections of the City Code.
 The City of Austin Parks and Recreation Board has three areas of responsibility in its advisory function to the City Council.
-The activities this board took for fiscal year 2023-2024 are listed by area below.
-Unless otherwise noted, all recommendation were adopted at a meeting of the whole Parks and Recreation Board.
-A. The board shall advise the city council and the city manager regarding: (1) the acquisition, development, improvement, equipment, programming, …
+The activities this board took for fiscal year 2024-2025 are listed by area below.
+Unless otherwise noted, all recommendations were adopted at a meeting of the whole Parks and Recreation Board.
+A. The board shall advise the city council and the city manager regarding: (1) the acquisition, development, improvement, equipment, programming, and maintenance of all land and facilities managed by the …